To Zion: Music and lyrics

-"To Zion" is composed in the key of E major, according to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing.
+"To Zion" is composed in the key of E major, according to the sheet music published by Sony/ATV Music Publishing.
 Eric Weisbard from Spin described the song's sound as "Revolutionary War fife roll convert[ing] into hip-hop".
 The instrumental track is driven by acoustic Spanish guitar licks, as laid by Carlos Santana, which are interspersed with a military march.
 The song's tempo is a moderate 86 beats per minute, in common time, while Hill's vocal range spans around one and a half octave from the low note of C♯_{4} to the high note of G_{5}.
 Weisbard compared the song's structure to the works of John Lennon and Hill's vocal performance to Dionne Warwick at the end of her 1962 song "Don't Make Me Over".

 One of the more introspective tracks on The Miseducation of Lauryn Hill, "To Zion" is an emotional tribute to Hill's son Zion David Marley.
 As Hill serenades her son, she discusses her unplanned pregnancy and the decision not to terminate it, despite the profuse pressure to do so in favor of her burgeoning career.
 A spiritual lyrical theme becomes distinguished through Hill's conversations with God regarding the outcome of her pregnancy, prayers for her son's safety and welfare, and learning "love of God through love of her child".
 (Note: One of the more predominant lyrical themes on The Miseducation of Lauryn Hill is learning to love, which is made apparent by classroom interludes spread throughout the record.
 On the interludes, American poet and politician Ras Baraka portrays a teacher speaking with children about the concept of love.
 In a retrospective analysis, Carvel Wallace from Pitchfork acknowledged the love learnt on "To Zion" represents the love of God Hill learned through the love of her child.)
 According to Dr. Venus Opal Reese in the book Recharting the Black Atlantic (2008), apart from the name of Hill's son, the song's title also biblically refers to Mount Zion, as Hill equates her son to the "Prince of Peace".
 While she initially conveys insecurity and vulnerability over the contemplation, she ultimately declares "now the joy of my world is in Zion", and thanks God for "a gift so great".
 Regarding the lyricism, Hill clarified: "I wanted it to be a revolutionary song about a spiritual movement, and also about my spiritual change, going from one place to another because of my son."
 Due to religious connotations within the theme, biographer Chris Nickson classified "To Zion" as a gospel track.